firaselmoussa/Stock_Exchange_System_db/README.md

 ### ❖ COMPANY registered in MARKET (N:1)

-<dd>Many companies register in one market, and one market registers many companies.</dd>
+Many companies register in one market, and one market registers many companies.

 ### ❖ MARKET has SESSION (1:N)

-<dd>A session can be created only by one market, but a market can create many sessions.
-(On a different day)</dd>
+A session can be created only by one market, but a market can create many sessions.
+(On a different day)

 ### ❖ SESSION have ORDERS (1:N)

-<dd>One session has many orders, but an order can’t exist In multiple sessions.</dd>
+One session has many orders, but an order can’t exist In multiple sessions.

 ### ❖ SHARE HOLDER sets ORDER (1:N)

-<dd>One shareholder can set multiple orders, but an order can only be set by one shareholder.</dd>
+One shareholder can set multiple orders, but an order can only be set by one shareholder.

 ### ❖ SESSION have TRANSACTIONS (1:N)

-<dd>One session has many transactions, but a transaction doesn’t exist in multiple sessions.</dd>
+One session has many transactions, but a transaction doesn’t exist in multiple sessions.

 <BR>
 <!-- ///////////////////////////////////////////////////////////////////////////////////// -->